KeyboardInterrupt/docker-swarm-playground/README.md

 ## Usage

 To play around with the Swarm and deploy services just connect to the Manager Node via `vagrant ssh docker01`

+Or you can i.E. use ansible to spin up Portainer, managing your swarm. to do so run `ansible-playbook -i inventories/vagrant/hosts portainer.yml` inside the `./ansible/` directory.

+After that, and after waiting for a short while, you should be able to access Portainer on any Nodes IP address on Port 9000 (i.E. [http://192.168.29.11:9000](http://192.168.29.11:9000)) via your web browser.